Mahika20/cryptonite_taskphase_Mahika/Comprehending_Commands.md

 Flag link: pwn.college{ADUSgBVviQAGM7ndpn7WZN0pa9H.dljM4QDL1YTN0czW}
 ## Challenge 10: Making Directories
 This challenge required us to create a /tmp/pwn directory and make a college file in it.
 I ran the command cd /tmp to get into the temp directory.
-Then I ran the command mkdir /tmp/pwn to `create /tmp/pwn directory`.
+Then I ran the command `mkdir /tmp/pwn` to create /tmp/pwn directory.
 Then in order to make a college file I ran the command `touch /tmp/pwn/college`.
 Finally the /challenge/run command yielded the flag.

 Flag link: pwn.college{EgCyoTgLPNkS5KKzS4DfV0jCHuv.dFzM4QDL1YTN0czW}
 ## Challenge 11: Finding Flags